craigmulligan/toysql/README.md

 - How tricky it is to debug things on a bit/byte level.
 After serialising pages by debugging skills diminish quickly.
 - How tricky tree algorithms and recursions are to debug, day to day I'm working with much simpler data structures that are easier to reason about.
 - Lexers pretty simple - the most complicated part is managing the cursor.
 I'm sure I could rewrite it much more simply.
+- python unittest framework is pretty feature complete.
+The only thing I miss from pytest is the pretty output & parameterized tests.